- 8½” x 11” square piece of white cardstock paper

-- Create labels that say “legume plant,” “blue morpho,” “jacamar,” and “jaguarondi” and add these labels to push pins.
+- Create labels that say “phytoplankton,” “copepod,” “herring,” and “seal” and add these labels to push pins.

-- Place the legume plant pin at one end of the string, followed by the blue morpho, the jacamar, and the jaguarondi.
+- Place the plant pin at one end of the string, followed by the copepod, the herring, and the seal.

-- You’ve created a food chain—a simple line that shows how plants feed butterflies, which feed birds, which feed larger predators like the jaguarondi.
+- You’ve created a food chain—a simple line that shows how one plant can feed a copepod, which feeds a herring, which then feeds a seal.

 Creating a Food Web

-- Create two more labeled push pins that say “marmoset” and “flower”.
-Use your string to attach the orca to the seal, the orca to the salmon, and the seal to the salmon.
+- Create two more labeled push pins that say “orca” and “salmon” and use your string to attach the orca to the seal, the orca to the salmon, and the seal to the salmon.
 Are there any other connections that you can see?

 Creating a Food Pyramid

-Think about it this way: as you move up the food chain, each level can support fewer animals than the last.
-These levels are called Trophic levels, and they stand for the position an organism occupies in a food chain.
-A single jaguarondi (Ultimate consumer) can eat many birds or marmosets (Secondary consumers), and a single bird can eat even more butterflies (Primary consumer).
-Each butterfly drinks from many, many flowers, which are called ProducersBecause they produce food from the sun.
+As you move up the food chain, each level, or Trophic level, Can support fewer animals.
+Each trophic level represents the position an organism occupies in a food chain.
+A single seal (Ultimate consumer) can eat many herring (Secondary consumer), and a single herring can eat many copepods (Primary consumer).
+Each copepod eats hundreds of individual bits of phytoplankton, called ProducersBecause these small plants get energy from the sun.
 This means that thousands and thousands of plankton end up indirectly feeding that seal at the top of the chain.
-A food pyramid can help demonstrate this by showing the different numbers of organisms that are necessary at each level of the food chain (that’s why it’s thicker at the bottom).
-At the bottom of your food chain, you might draw many different plants, but there will be only one jaguarondi in the small triangle at the top.
+A food pyramid shows the different numbers of organisms that are necessary at each level of the food chain.
+At the bottom of your food chain you might draw many different bits of phytoplankton, but there will be only one seal in the small triangle at the top.

 - Let’s build your pyramid!
-Print out This templateOn cardstock paper, and we can get started.
+Print out This pyramid templateOn your cardstock paper, and let’s get started.

-- Use your scissors to cut out the template from the cardstock paper.
+- First, cut out the template from the image you printed.

 - From bottom to top, label the four parts of one triangle with the following names: producer, primary consumer, secondary consumer, ultimate consumer.

 - From bottom to top, label the four parts of the second triangle with the names of the plants and animals on your food chain.
-You’ll begin with the plants at the bottom and put the name of the top predator at the top.
-Remember: The legume plants are the Producers, the blue morpho butterflies are the Primary consumers, the jacamar is the Secondary consumer, and the jaguarondi is the Ultimate consumer.
+You’ll begin with the plants at the bottom, and end with the name of the top predator at the top.
+Remember: The phytoplankton are the Producers, the copepods are the Primary consumers, the herring is the Secondary consumer, and the seal is the Ultimate consumer.

 - On a third triangle, draw a picture of each plant or animal.